-- 1. Open the Windows Control Panel and select Network Connections. - 2.
-Under the LAN section, double-click Wireless Network Connection.
+- 1. Open the Windows Control Panel, and double-click Network Connections. - 2.
+In the LAN section, double-click Wireless Network Connection.

 Use the setup program to scan for available wireless networks.
-Look for a Network Name (SSID) of NETGEAR or your custom SSID if you have changed it.
+Look for a network name (SSID) of NETGEAR or your custom SSID if you have changed it.
 If your wireless network does not appear, check these conditions:

 - Is your router's wireless radio enabled?
-See "Turning Off the Broadcast of Your Wireless Network Name" on page 2-10. - Is your router's SSID Broadcast enabled?
-See "Turning Off the Broadcast of Your Wireless Network Name" on page 2-10. - Is your router set to a wireless standard that is not supported by your wireless card?
-Check the Mode setting in "Configuring Wireless Settings" on page 1-10.
+See "Viewing Advanced Wireless Settings" on page 2-12. - Is your router's SSID broadcast enabled?
+See "Viewing Advanced Wireless Settings" on page 2-12. - Is your router set to a wireless standard that is not supported by your wireless card?
+Check the Mode setting as described in "Viewing and Configuring Basic ISP Settings" on page 1-5.